Tax and your payout

 When you're made redundant you'll receive information about your redundancy payments from your employer.
 Your payment will consist of up to three components:

-- an employment termination payment (ETP).
+- an employment termination payment (ETP), and

 Genuine redundancy payment